zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/embd-python/embd-python.md

     ![Image alt text](images/view_build_lm_str.png "View String")

 ## **STEP 7:** Create Scripts in Repository
-In this step, you will use the function `oml.script.create` to create a script `MyLM_function2`.
+In this step, you will use the function `oml.script.create` to create a script `MyLM_function`.

-1. Run the `oml.script.drop` function first to check if a script by the name `MyLM_function2` exists, and drop it if it exists.
-Then use the `oml.script.create` function to create the script `MyLM_function2`.
-Note that we have the overwrite argument set to True in case the function already exists.
+1. Run the `oml.script.drop` script first to check if a script by the name `MyLM_function` exists, and drop it if it exists.
+Then use the `oml.script.create` script to create the script `MyLM_function`.
+Note that we have the `overwrite` argument set to `True` in case the function already exists.
     ```
-    %python

     try:
-      oml.script.drop("MyLM_function2")
+      oml.script.drop("MyLM_function")
     except:
       pass

-    oml.script.create("MyLM_function2", func=build_lm_str, overwrite=True)
+    oml.script.create("MyLM_function", func=build_lm_str, overwrite=True)
     ```

-2. Run the `oml.script.dir` to list the scripts to which the read privilege has been granted, and where `sctype` is set to `grant`.
+2. Run the `oml.script.dir` script to list the scripts to which the read privilege has been granted, and where `sctype` is set to `grant`.
     ```
     %python